[99%'s Choice] How to Backup Entire Hard Drive Windows 10 - Qiling

 Advanced settings of File History

-By default, File History runs every hour, but the available time interval varies from every 10 minutes to a maximum daily (24 hours).
-Creating a backup every 6 or 12 hours is recommended to ensure higher backup frequency and less disk space consumption.
+File History runs by default every hour, but the available time interval can range from every 10 minutes to a daily maximum of 24 hours, with a recommended backup frequency of every 6 or 12 hours to balance backup frequency and disk space consumption.

 file history advanced settings 1